Email & Website Fraud Protection

 Recurrent fraudulent email domains

-Also note that IATA never communicates via these domains: @gmx.com, @yahoo.com, @gmail.com, @usa.com, @accountant.com or outlook.com
+Please consider that IATA never communicates via these domains: @gmx.com, @yahoo.com, @gmail.com, @usa.com or @outlook.com

 To report fraudulent e-mails, fraudulent websites, or if you have any questions relating to fraudulent activities with a reference to IATA, please contact